 Social media is becoming less and less reliable as a way to get information to your customers quickly.
 Email still remains a solid, inexpensive platform for marketing your brewery.
 With things changing so quickly, email also offers the ability to get a message out to your whole list quickly with no ranking algorithms to dictate who will or won’t see your message.
 Keeping your list clean and your audience engaged will ensure the highest deliverability rate possible.

 Get help where you need it.

 If you’re starting to feel a bit overwhelmed, take heart.
-We specialize in helping breweries with their websites, and we take all these issues into account (and more) when we design and manage them.
+We specialize in helping breweries with their websites.
 Check out what we do if you’d like to learn a bit more on that front.